How Should I Wear my Kilt Outfit?

 Sometimes the laces will break or the tassels might fall off.
 This can happen with any well used pair of shoes.
 We offer both replacement laces and tassels for ghillie brogues.

 These articles of the kilt ensemble are fairly straight forward.
 The most important thing with these pieces of clothing is that they fit perfectly.
-You definitely don't want them to be too short where the kilt and vest allow the shirt to peek out from underneath.
-You also want your sleeve of your jacket to fit perfectly at the wrist.
-Since Prince Charlie jackets do not button in the front, these are easy to fit around the middle.
+You definitely don't want the vest or waistcoat to be too short allowing the shirt to peek out from in-between.
+You also want your sleeve of your jacket to fit perfectly at the wrist (exposing a little of the shirt cuff).
+Since Prince Charlie jackets do not button in the front, these are easier to fit around the middle.
 The jacket and vest should fit snugly and comfortably allowing you a full range of motion in your upper body.
 These articles of clothing are easier to alter and make repairs on, so don't hesitate to make your garments fit just a little better.
 Dress shirts of any kind should be cleaned and ironed regularly.
 Whether it is a band, tuxedo or military shirt, the material must be well maintained and spotless to ensure a sleek look.
 All of these should be stored on a hanger and not folded in a drawer.
+Pocket watches, lapel pins, and French cuffs all help to elevate the look.

 Glengarry or Balmoral Hats: